 Students learn how to develop software using an imperative programming language.
-They also learn how to use common software development tools.
-In addition, they experience creating the server-side part of web apps.
+They also begin learning how to use some software development tools.

-Cloud Computing

-(202 or experience with a complied programming language)
+Cloud Computing (202 or experience with a compiled programming language)

 Students will learn to access and use cloud resources, including nodes, servers, and storage.
 Students will learn to manage and secure the applications and resources.
 Students will also learn the basics of data analysis and artificial intelligence.